gdex1974/embedded-general-support-library/README.md

 This library contains various graphics primitives, fonts and frame buffer.
 See the [Readme](graphics/Readme.md) for details.

+## GFX Font Converter

+This is a console utility to convert the font from the TTF format to the GFX format used by the graphics library.
+For the 7 bit (ASCII) charset it's compatible with the Adafruit GFX library.
+For the 8 bit charset it's possible to specify the codepage to map one-byte character codes to the Unicode code points for rendering.
+The non-printable codes between 0X7E and 0XA0 are omitted to save space.
+Another difference is to create two binary files instead of C++ generated code.
+One for the font itself and another for the glyph metrics.
+The utility is written in C++ and uses FreeType library to render the glyphs.
+The suppported command line options are:
+- -f, --font - the path to the TTF font file
+- -s, --size - the output font size in points
+- -d, --dpi - the output font resolution in DPI, default 141
+- -e, --encoding - charset to use, default is ASCII (7-bit)
+- -b - use binary format for the font data (default is generated C++ header)
+- -o, --output - the output directory, default the executable's one.

 ## Hardware-independent interfaces

 The library contains the hardware-independent interfaces for the common hardware:
 - SpiDevice
-  - sendSync() - half-duplex send
+  - sendSync() - half-duplex blocking send
-  - receiveSync() - half-duplex receive
+  - receiveSync() - half-duplex blocking receive
-  - sendAndReceive() - full-duplex send and receive
+  - sendAndReceive() - full-duplex blocking send and receive
 - I2CDevice
-  - sendSync() - send
+  - sendSync() - blocking send with timeout
-  - receiveSync() - receive
+  - receiveSync() - blocking receive with timeout
 - PacketUart
-  - sendSync() - send
+  - sendSync() - blocking send with timeout
-  - receiveSync() - receive
+  - receiveSync() - blocking receive with timeout
-  - receiveUntil() - receive until the specified byte is received
+  - receiveUntil() - blocking receive until the specified byte is received or timeout happened
-  - receiveBetween() - receive a packet betwiin specified start and stop bytes
+  - receiveBetween() - blocking receive a packet between specified start and stop bytes, which are included in the result

 ## Hardware-specific implementations

-Currencly Arduino and ESP-IDF frameworks are supported.
+Currently, ESP32 and generic Arduino are supported.
+STM32 native implementation is under development.